 \item Resolution balancing: Teacher models operate at varying resolutions due to different architectures and training goals, creating feature granularity inconsistencies.
 Effective techniques are needed to balance these resolutions in the student model to capture both fine details and broader abstractions.

 \item Teacher distribution balancing: Existing models have different distribution moments and the distillation process should account for this to prevent biased learning.

 \item Generating multi-resolution features for diverse applications: Vision models support various applications requiring different feature resolutions, from image captioning to dense segmentation.
-A VFM that can flexibly produce features at any resolution could serve multiple tasks, reducing the need for separate models, and opening up new opportunities. \end{itemize}
+A VFM that flexibly produces features at any resolution could serve multiple tasks, reducing the need for separate models and unlocking new opportunities. \end{itemize}

 In our analysis of existing agglomerative models, we study and propose a fix for the notable ``mode switch'' phenomenon in AM-RADIO, where feature distributions shift significantly based on input resolution (Section \ref{sec:mode_switch}).
 Specifically, low-resolution inputs yield DINO-like features, while high-resolution inputs produce SAM-like features.
-We trace this behavior to the student learning different teachers at different resolutions during training.
+We trace this behavior to the student learning from different teachers at different resolutions during training.
 In section \ref{sec:mulires}, we introduce a solution to stabilize these mode switches, achieving strong resolution robustness and improved quality scaling.

 Armed now with a vision encoder that works best at high resolution, we next look toward integrating it into VLMs.
 In the case of downstream applications with vision-language models, a common pitfall is the number of output tokens/features.
 By processing images in high resolution, most methods will return more image tokens and will result in quadratic complexity of attention in VLMs.
-High resolution processing is important, and in order to preserve this information, we propose to apply ToMeSD~\cite{bolya2023tokenmergingfaststable} in section \ref{sec:token_compression} to decouple the vision encoder resolution from the number of patches used by the VLM.
+High resolution processing is important, and in order to preserve this information, we propose applying ToMeSD~\cite{bolya2023tokenmergingfaststable} in section \ref{sec:token_compression} to decouple the vision encoder resolution from the number of patches used by the VLM.

-\textbf{Our main contributions are as follows}: \begin{itemize} \item A multi-resolution training strategy that fixes mode switching and allows for fully flexible input resolution. \item A comprehensive study of feature selection for a range of downstream tasks. \item A new method to compress visual features, enabling integration with language models while preserving essential information.
+Our main contributions, illustrated in Figure~\ref{fig:main-contributions}, are: \begin{itemize} \item A multi-resolution training strategy that fixes mode switching and allows for fully flexible input resolution. \item A comprehensive study of feature selection for a range of downstream tasks. \item A new method to compress visual features, enabling integration with language models while preserving essential information.
 We demonstrate that our proposed vision encoder disproportionately benefits from this. \end{itemize}